s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 The idea seemed like a mix of keeping diary and exercising mindfulness (two activities well known for being beneficial).
 One of the testimonies was **"I'm doing it for a long time and people can tell when I missed my pages".**
-I wasn't entirely sure about the benefits, but it sounded promising.

 I decided to try it out for **30 days** and track my experience in a journal.

-The journal will consist of four questions that I'll answer immediately after writing the pages.
-I'll release the **final review in a month**, but I'd like to start by sharing collections of daily logs in frequent intervals.
+There'll be a **final review**, but I'd like to release the full journal in small bits.
 Let's start with the first three days.

 # "Clear and a bit more at peace" - 15.07.2020